Lawrence vs. Texas Supreme

 However, Ohio's highest court disagreed by a vote of 6 to 1.
 The majority's

-opinion observed that "Lawrence did not announce a 'fundamental' right to all
+opinion observed that "Lawrence did not announce a 'fundamental' right to

-stepparent and an unrelated stepchild.
+a stepparent and an unrelated stepchild.

 The legitimate interest that the Ohio court recognized was the state's interest

 in protecting the family unit and family relationships.
-The Supreme Court of
+The Supreme Court

 (Dave notes that Wikipedia points out, a stepparent is a "legal stranger"